Australia’s AARNet & Cisco achieve 600Gbps terrestrial trial

 The tests involved the following configurations:

-- 600G single wavelength in a metro data centre to data centre environment (approximately 15 kilometres).
+- 600G single wavelength in a metro data center to data center environment (approximately 15 kilometres).

 - 500G single wavelength over regional distances greater than 300km (roughly equivalent from Sydney to Newcastle, Wollongong or Goulburn).